 Conclusion

-Choose a type that fits your preference — hands-on, hands‑above, or non‑touch — and decide if remote or in‑person work suits you.
-Keep your GP informed and review progress with your practitioner.
+Choose a style that fits you — hands‑on, hands‑above, or non‑touch — and decide whether remote or in‑person sessions suit your location and comfort.
+Always keep your GP or specialist informed and review progress with your practitioner so these therapies are integrated safely with other treatment.

-For friendly guidance and to explore energy healing techniques that match your goals, contact Dr Kabonge on +256778320910 via Call or WhatsApp.
+For friendly guidance and to explore energy healing techniques that match your goals, contact Dr Kabonge on +256778320910 via Call or WhatsApp (please confirm availability and remote options if you are in Australia).

 FAQ